Tommy Kirk: Sexuality

+Alcohol and drugs

+Kirk had issues with alcohol and drugs, later saying:

+I was drinking from the time I was 14.
+I always liked it.
+I started messing with drugs in the last couple of years at Disney—around '62.
+I'd get so tired, and somebody gave me some amphetamines, and they made me feel good and gave me energy, and I got addicted.
+There were a lot of people mixing them with alcohol.
+I very nearly died of an overdose a couple of times in 1966.
+I got off drugs absolutely by 1968, but I continued to drink.
+During that part of the 60s, I was pretty messed up and I wasn't employable; I wasn't fit for work.
+I wouldn't go for treatment and nobody could tell me what to do; I just wrecked everything in my life.
+Thank God I didn't do anything that I look back on with horror...I didn't kill anybody in a car accident or kill myself, though I very nearly did, drinking and driving....
+I fell asleep at the wheel on the Ventura Freeway one night about 1967, and drove diagonally across the Freeway.
+Just missed getting creamed by a truck...
+It was mainly pills.
+Speed, uppers, diet pills—and I got thin as a rake, and I was high all the time.
+It was a terrible period in my life.

 Arrests

 On Christmas Eve 1964, Kirk was arrested for suspicion of possession of marijuana at a house in Hollywood.
 The district attorney's office subsequently refused to file a complaint against him on the marijuana charge.
 The city attorney's office, however, filed an illegal drugs charge, because officers found a vial of barbiturates in his car.
 This charge was dismissed by a judge in early January when Kirk's attorney established that the barbiturates had been prescribed by a physician.
 However, the damage to his career had been done.
 He was replaced on How to Stuff a Wild Bikini (1965) by Dwayne Hickman (intended as AIP's follow-up to Pajama Party), on The Sons of Katie Elder by Michael Anderson, Jr. and on Beach Ball by Edd Byrnes.
 His initial casting in these films was announced in late 1964.